Ramakrishnan83/Lead_Scoring_CaseStudy_Upgrad/README.md

 There are some more problems presented by the company which your model should be able to adjust to if the company's requirement changes in the future so you will need to handle these as well.
 These problems are provided in a separate doc file.
 Please fill it based on the logistic regression model you got in the first step.
 Also, make sure you include this in your final PPT where you'll make recommendations.

 **Repository contains 4 files:**
-Python commented file: detailed comments and Code.
+1.Python commented file: detailed comments and Code.
-Word File: questions asked by the company in the word document .
+2.Word File: questions asked by the company in the word document .
-Presentation:  Presentation to the chief data scientist of your company PDF File: Summary report in a PDF file
+3.Presentation:  Presentation to the chief data scientist of your company 4.PDF File: Summary report in a PDF file